 Participants actively participate in this workshop.

-Workshop participants practice a developmental coaching process that empowers recipients to take charge of their own professional learning.
 A similar coaching process can be used by instructional coaches and supervisors, as a part of their strategies.

-Educators Peer Coaching Participants’ Comments
+Peer Coaching Workshop Participants’ Comments

 I did so enjoy the workshop – it was comfortable, informative, and practical; I feel like I can go to school in the fall, review my notes, and put peer coaching into practice.
 I know the staff enjoyed the workshop at least as much as I did and I feel very comfortable recommending your workshops to the administration in MSAD 11.